Damn Good Guides

 Why should I book a fishing trip in the Willamette River with Captain Experiences?

-Our Damn Good Guides currently offer 5 trips in the Willamette River, and the most popular trips in the area are Sturgeon Fishing guided by Wade, Sturgeon Catch and Release guided by Rod, and Half day trip guided by Caleb.
+Our Damn Good Guides currently offer 5 trips in the Willamette River, and the most popular trips in the area are Tillamook Salmon / Steelhead guided by Wade, Sturgeon Fishing guided by Wade, and McKenzie River Fly Fishing Trip guided by William.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.